leios/space-junk/src/content/joanne_1_2.md

 It can keep track of your vital information and let you know whether you need to sleep or eat.
 It also translates anything anyone says around you into a language you can easily understand.

-Obviously, TAI does not need to translate anything if the conversation is fully in a single language.
+It goes without saying that TAI is absolutely essential when working in an international community like Nemo.
+I mean, I don't even know what languages half the people are speaking in, but somehow we can all communicate just the same.
-When it does need to translate, TAI does a pretty good job matching intonations and voice so it's sometimes hard to detect that the person is speaking a foreign language at all.
+TAI does a pretty good job matching intonations and voice so it's sometimes hard to detect that the person is speaking a foreign language at all.
 But "pretty good" is not "perfect."
-It will sometimes fail to emphasize key words and phrases.
-Sometimes it's vocabulary is a little verbose and can cause some misunderstandings.
+It will sometimes fail to emphasize key words and phrases, and sometimes it's vocabulary is a little verbose and can cause some misunderstandings.
 Certain jokes, for example, simply do not work after being translated.

-Well, we speak English.
-Rei's friend speaks Japanese.
+Notably, TAI doesn't need to translate anything if the conversation is fully in a single language.

+So here's the problem.
+The other day, a new kid arrived on the island.
+I think her name is Haruka?
+She's a bit shy and hard to approach, but she's somehow still become a really close friend for Rei.
+Haruka speaks Japanese exclusively and Rei speaks English, so the two of them are only speaking through TAI.

-Rei wanted to speak to her friend without using TAI, so she started to find ways to learn Japanese online.
+After a few too many miscommunications, Rei has been trying to find some way to learn Japanese online.
 There were a bunch of apps, but with our internet connection being so fuzzy out here, none of them really worked.
-She bought Japanese children's books, but those didn't help much with pronounciation.
+She bought Japanese children's books, but those didn't help much with pronunciation.
 She then realized that TAI was actually the perfect application to teach her all about Japanese.

-So she got to work in creating an extension to it that would do a number of different things:
+So she got to work in creating an extension that would do a number of different things:
 1. Automatically identify any object she circles with her hands and provide definitions in English and Japanese.
 2. Allow the user to listen back to any conversation in Japanese or English.
 3. Provide Japanese subtitles for any conversation in any other language.

-It apparently could do a lot more, but that was the gist of it.
+It apparently could do a lot more because Japanese is apparently three languages in one or something, but that was the gist of it.
-She had apparently been studying the best way to learn various languages and was confident that her app would be a huge success.
-Her operating system is functionally the same as the old one except for the TAI extension.
+She is certain that her app is the absolute best way for her to learn Japanese and spent a relatively long time developing it with some special application she found online.

 There was just one problem.
-Because it was an extention to TAI, and TAI was built into the operating system of most glasses, she needed to *completely wipe all the memory off her glasses before installing her new operating system.*
+Because she intended to modify TAI, and TAI was built into the operating system of most glasses, she needed to *completely wipe all the memory off her glasses before installing her new operating system.*
 This meant that she would need two pairs of glasses, one to operate on, and another to guide her through the process.
 So she did the obvious thing.
 She snuck into my room, stole my glasses, and broke them.